plain-plain-text/simple-cv/README.md

    package](https://ctan.org/pkg/res?lang=en).
 I have tried to make the defaults acceptable, aesthetically, but leave fine tuning up to you.

-When you’ve made your changes, you must run the Ruby script:
+When you’ve made your changes, you must run the Ruby script in command line:

 `ruby process-cv.rb`

+If you have the [`run-command`](https://atom.io/packages/run-command) package installed in Atom, you can simply type `ctrl-r` and type in `ruby process-cv.rb` in the little dialog box to process the files without the need of opening the command line or leaving Atom.

-This produces new versions of the `html` and `pdf` files, so you can subsequently stage, commit, and push, to make the files available online via GitHub.
+The Ruby script produces new versions of the `html` and `pdf` files, so you can subsequently stage, commit, and push, to make the files available online via GitHub.